University of Bolton, Deane Road, Bolton. BL3 5AB

 This innovative and dynamic MSc in Data Analytics and Technologies offers you the opportunity to develop key employability skills and expertise so you can interrogate and make sense of data, unlock vital insights and communicate your discoveries.
 Combining focused study in data analytics and technologies with essential training to develop the high-level transferable skills needed for career success, this course allows you to become the master of your own career development.

 Mode of Study:

-Data skills are in-demand A recent survey of 9.2 million job adverts found that just over one in ten roles required data expertise (1).
+Data skills are in-demand A survey of 9.2 million UK job adverts found that just over one in ten roles required data expertise (1).
 Across the economic spectrum, there is a growing need for professionals who can unlock the potential of data, turning raw information into actionable insight.
 From healthcare, government and public services to marketing, telecommunications and the energy sector, data skills are highly transferable between industries.
-It doesn’t matter what your background area of expertise is, the University of Bolton's MSc in Data Analytics and Technologies is open to everyone wishing to launch their career in data analysis, data visualisation and the technologies that underpin these essential business activities.
+The University of Bolton's MSc Data Analytics and Technologies is open to computing graduates and those with extensive relevant work experience wishing to launch their career in data analysis, data visualisation and the technologies that underpin these essential business activities.

 Supporting you to become the 'complete package' Employers are not looking for 'robots' that process data – they are looking for well-rounded human beings with a combination of high-level technical expertise and essential interpersonal and employability skills, such as leadership, communication, critical thinking, team working and problem-solving.
 We draw expertise from across the University to ensure you gain the vital mix of hard and soft skills necessary for career success.
 In addition, our extensive links with regional and national employers offer opportunities for masterclasses, networking and individual industry-based projects.
 Overall, this course offers you the opportunity to develop extensive knowledge of data analytics and a broad grounding in technology solutions, coupled with essential skills development for business and leadership.
 Together these attributes will take your CV to the next level.